 All of the major health organizations currently recommend that infants and children be vaccinated against 14 communicable diseases.
 For children who fall into a high risk category, there are even more vaccines available.
 What this means is, starting at birth; most children will receive about 29 vaccines by the age of 6.
-By the age of 2, most children will receive approximately 24.1
+By the age of 2, most children will receive approximately 24, according to the CDC.

 In the United States, most states have enacted laws that require proof of certain inoculations before allowing a child to enter a daycare or school.
 Each state is also different with laws regarding exemptions.
 Most exemptions are limited to medical, religious or personal objections.
 Some states allow parents to give no reason at all.